SpaceKatt/simple_identity_service/README.md

 # Simple Identity Service (w/Terraform&Packer)

 A simple identity microservice.
 NGINX/gunicorn/aiohttp is the server stack.
-Packer and Terraform are used to deploy this microservice to the cloud.
+Packer and Terraform are used to deploy this microservice to the AWS cloud.

 ## Setup